-In the field of communications, the \acf{OCC} system, in which the transmitter is a LED and the receiver is a camera \cite{LE201795,SAEED2019100900}, has been used for car-to-car communications and car-to-infrastructure communications \cite{TakaiIEEEPJ2013,LEDCAM3,KimIEEEPJ2015,NguyenIEEEPJ2017,SoaresCSNDSP2020}.
-Despite the fact that the purpose of the \ac{OCC} system is to exchange information, the theory developed for these types of systems \cite{NguyenIEEEAccess2017,LuoIEEECM2018,NguyenIEEEAccess2018} can be used to improve the active vision-based localization and identification systems for \acp{UAV}.
+In the field of communications, the \acf{OCC} system, in which the transmitter is a LED and the receiver is a camera \cite{LE201795,SAEED2019100900}, has been used for car-to-car communications and car-to-infrastructure communications \cite{NguyenIEEEPJ2017,SoaresCSNDSP2020}, and recently it has started to being applied to communications with \acp{UAV} \cite{TakanoVTC2021,TakanoIEEEA2022}.
+Despite the fact that the purpose of the \ac{OCC} system is to exchange information, it can be used to improve the active vision-based localization and identification systems for \acp{UAV}.

-This article focuses on the mutual identification capacity of a vision-based active system; the relative localization issue is beyond its scope.
-We investigate mutual identification using the \ac{UVDAR} system, mentioned above.
+This paper focuses on the mutual identification capacity of a vision-based active system, as the relative localization issue is beyond its scope.
+We investigate the mutual identification using the \ac{UVDAR} system, as mentioned above.

-Our research group developed the \ac{UVDAR} system as a proof-of-concept placeholder for different relative localization and identification systems.
-In addition, the \ac{UVDAR} system has been used for a variety of experimental applications where it is essential that the localization and the identification of \acp{UAV} is implemented independent of any infrastructure.
-These applications include swarming or flocking both in open spaces \cite{UVDAR4} and in obstacle-filled environments \cite{Ahmad2022Bioinspired}, visual communication \cite{HorynaICUAS2022}, directed leader-follower behavior \cite{uvdar_ral}, hostile agent avoidance and shepherding \cite{novak2021predator}, landing on moving platforms \cite{novak_master_thesis}, automated building of visual training datasets for machine learning \cite{walter_icra2020}, and formation flights.